 At a typical NBD session, I will start with evaluating the horse’s body, including a static assessment and during movement (only leading by hand, no ridden work).

-Then I proceed with addressing the incisors, checking for any restrictions to the anterior/ posterior movement of the jaw.
+The information I gather includes symmetries/asymmetries in the musculature (head and body), hoof wear pattern, behaviour, tightness over the poll, TMJ sensitivity and spacing, location of hyoid apparatus, movement of the jaw during chewing, etc. Then I proceed with addressing the incisors, checking for any restrictions to the anterior/ posterior movement as well as the lateral excursion of the jaw.
 The incisors are the point of beginning for any professionally trained Natural Balance Dentist as they support and guide the TMJ, which in turn influences a horse ́s proprioception.
 Incisors are usually neglected by traditional forms of dentistry.